rydmike/flex_seed_scheme/README.md

 <img src="https://raw.githubusercontent.com/rydmike/flex_seed_scheme/master/doc_assets/corepalettes.png" alt="palettes"/>

 The color tones in the above palettes are then mapped to `ColorScheme` colors.
-Mapping is different for light and dark theme mode in order to create a color scheme with suitable contrast.
+Mapping is different for light and dark theme mode to create a color scheme with suitable contrast.
 With the example `FlexTones.vivid` setup used in `tones`, the light `ColorScheme` is mapped as shown below: